futureverse/marshal/README.md

 2. Higher-level reference hook functions to orchestrate multiple low-level hook functions, e.g. scan until one of matches

 3. API for users and package's to register low-level reference hook functions

+## Contributions

+We abide to the [Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) of Contributor Covenant.